-We live in an ever changing world and some people may not like the idea of sharing with others.
+We live in an ever-changing world and some people may not like the idea of sharing with others.
 The option is to get an apartment on campus.
 Most people assume that living in dorms is the most economic but an apartment actually works out less expensive.
-Dorms have room and board included, which means you are paying for cleaning, food, utilities.
+Dorms have room and board included, which means you are paying for cleaning, food, and utilities.

 Apartment living differs as you are only paying for what you need.

 You will have more privacy in an apartment and also your own bathroom.
 No flip-flops in the shower!